FILM

 Set Decorator - Melissa Levander

-LISA: For this modern comedy, the main character’s home was a stage build, styled with authentic and contemporary furniture, lighting, art, and smalls to reflect personality and style.
+For this modern comedy, the main character’s home was a stage build, styled with contemporary furniture, lighting, art, and smalls to reflect personality.

-The mansion, filmed on location, was fully refurnished with modern pieces blended with ethnic elements.
-Most pieces were purchased.
+A mansion shot on location was fully refurnished with modern pieces layered with ethnic elements.

-Additional sets included hotel rooms, a custom-designed bus, and multiple restaurants, each curated with detail to support story and tone.
+A desert music festival featured custom-built North American–style yurts, each uniquely themed with textiles, drapery, and oversized floor pillows.
+Additional sets included hotel rooms, a custom-designed bus, and multiple restaurants, all curated to support tone and story.

 THE HIGH NOTE